Many years of worldwide experience have enabled Frauscher to develop wheel sensors that are characterised by maximum availability.

 Innovative tools offer additional support during installation and operation.
 For example, Frauscher offers individually adaptable, future-proof diagnostic solutions that exploit the potential of increasing digitalisation in the railway industry.
 Databases and diagnostic systems, which can run both on-premises and in a cloud, enable intelligent monitoring of entire railway networks.
 They thus support the efficient planning and implementation of preventive maintenance measures.

 Quality and services for all requirements

-Headquartered in Austria, Frauscher has installed more than 160,000 systems in over 80 countries worldwide.
-The company and its products are accredited to IRIS, ISO 9001, ISO 14001 and OHSAS 18001.
+Frauscher has installed more than 200,000 wheel sensors in over 100 countries worldwide.
+The company and its products are accredited to IRIS (ISO/TS 22163) Rev. 3, ISO 9001, ISO 14001 and ISO 45001.
 Frauscher axle counters fully comply with CENELEC and SIL 4 safety standards and offer the highest level of performance and reliability.

 - Main lines

-As an example, in Europe all major railroads use Frauscher axle counters in signalling applications including DB, SNCF, Network Rail (UK), OBB, SSB as well as some of the most advanced metro and transit networks.
-Global signalling companies, such as Siemens, Alstom, Ansaldo and BT, have faith in the reliability, precision, versatility and highly developed technology that Frauscher offers in its products.
+As an example, all major European railroads use Frauscher axle counters in signalling applications including DB, SNCF, Network Rail (UK), OBB, SSB, as well as some of the most advanced metro and transit networks.

 Research and development in the field of signalling is faced with the challenge of providing cost-effective solutions for high availability of safety-relevant systems.